 The monitor comes with a USB C cable to get it working, and even a micro HDMI adapter so that you can connect it to your DSLR.
 In addition to that, you will also get an aluminum stand in the box.
 This can be handy if you use this as your main or second screen.

-However, this monitor does have the same issue as the previous two GeChics – lousy sound quality.
+However, this portable monitor does have the same issue as the previous two GeChics – lousy sound quality.
 But you can always play the sound from your laptop, or connect it to an external speaker to get a better listening experience.
 And at least you don’t have to bother with any drivers – because it uses an HDMI input, this monitor powers up as soon as you plug it into your device.

 Would you like a portable gaming monitor with a 2K resolution for under $125?
 If the answer is yes, then this is the monitor for you.
 The EleDuino is a 10.1” portable monitor that weighs mere 0.77 lbs.
 The 2560X1600 resolution will give you excellent image quality, and crisp and bright colors.

-It would be fine if the EleDuino required only the single cable but it doesn’t; you will need to use the HDMI adapter to connect it to your device.
+It would be fine if the EleDuino required only a single cable but it doesn’t; you will need to use the HDMI adapter to connect it to your device.
 But at least that means that it’s compatible with pretty much any device you could think of – that has an HDMI output, of course.

-This portable gaming monitor is equipped with two built in speakers, which give you decent sound quality.
+This portable gaming monitor is equipped with two built-in speakers, which give you decent sound quality.
 If you’re not satisfied with it, you can always plug in your headphones or external speakers into the headphone port.

 One of the first featured products in this review was an AOC portable monitor.
 And this one is very similar to it, with the largest difference being in the size of the screen.
 This particular monitor features a 17.3” screen with a 1600 x 900 resolution.
 And it is large enough to be your only monitor, which I absolutely love.

 Additionally, if you already own a 17” laptop, this would make a great second display and allow you to really personalize your display setup.
 And in terms of portability, this AOC monitor weighs only 2.8 lbs, which is great considering its size.
 But it is on the bulkier side, with a thickness of 1.8 cm.

 But if you manage to do that, you should not experience any issues with its performance.
-And the AOC portable monitor iscompatible with both Windows and Mac devices, along with your smartphones and various gaming consoles.
+And the AOC portable monitor is compatible with both Windows and Mac devices, along with your smartphones and various gaming consoles.

-A really cool thing about this monitor is that it has a built in flexi stand, which will hold it in place both horizontally and vertically.
-One other thing to note is that, although it may appear like a really attractive gaming monitor due to its size, it has a response time of 10 ms.
+A really cool thing about this monitor is that it has a built-in flexible stand, which will hold it in place both horizontally and vertically.
+Also, although it may appear like a really attractive gaming monitor due to its size, it has a response time of 10 ms.

 There are a few things that you want to have in a really good portable monitor.
-So, let's break it down to help you make the best buying decision.

 First of all, it needs to be large enough so that you can work properly.
-Especially if you own a 11” or a 13” laptop – you will want to get a monitor that is larger than that.
+Especially if you own an 11” or a 13” laptop – you will want to get a monitor that is larger than that.
 Otherwise, what’s the point, right?

 Keep in mind that although bigger is better, it also needs to still be portable.
-So have a think about what kind of bag, purse or backpack you are going to be carrying it around in.
+So have a think about what kind of bag, purse, or backpack you are going to be carrying it around in.
 What size laptop can that fit for example?
 No idea?
 Check out the product page from the manufacturer and look for the internal length/width or any mention of laptop sizes.
 Worst case, send them an email.